Webinar: Thursday, November 7, 2019, at 1 PM - 2 PM Eastern

 The new opportunity for Medicare Advantage plans that emerges from SSBCI is part of the evolution toward keeping people healthy and independent rather than reacting to an acute episode, and deploying social determinants of health related strategies as a means in meeting this objective.
 Provision of the supplemental benefits to targeted populations involves a reasonable expectation of improving the chronic disease or maintaining the population's health or overall function.
 This session discusses developing a multi-functional view of your member’s profile and your utilization data, determining which member profiles get extra supplemental benefits (and which ones don’t), incorporating objective criteria and maintaining detailed documentation.

-Please join us on Thursday, September 26, 2019, at 1 PM Eastern as Strategic Health Group’s Hank Osowski, discusses the SSBCI framework and the opportunities, challenges and issues involved, in the HealthcareWebSummit event: MA Special Supplemental Benefits for the Chronically Ill: New Opportunities to Tailor Benefits to Special Populations.
+Please join us on Thursday, November 7, 2019, at 1 PM Eastern as Strategic Health Group’s Hank Osowski, discusses the SSBCI framework, related MA plan 2020 activity, and the opportunities, challenges and issues involved, in the HealthcareWebSummit event: Understanding MA Special Supplemental Benefits – Implications & Opportunities of New Benefits for the Chronically Ill.

 In addition to the main faculty presentation, this event includes a fun whiteboard drawing format opening video, a brief moderated faculty interview, and concluding live audience questions and answers.
 The day before the event, you'll receive login information, including downloadable companion presentation slides.